Profitability ratios: types, formulas and how to use

 Gross profit margin shows what percentage of revenue remains after paying for the direct costs of your products or services.

-This margin needs to be substantial because you'll use this remaining cash to cover operating expenses, and practices like heavy discounting, which in one case study accounted for 9.4% of total income, can quickly erode it.
-These operating expenses include rent, utilities, marketing, insurance and administration costs.
+This margin needs to be substantial because you'll use the remaining cash to cover operating expenses like rent, utilities, marketing, insurance and administration costs.

 Why it matters